Jeanstarjb/dsc-phase-1-project-v3/README2.md

 presentation.pdf: A non-technical slide deck summarizing the project's findings and recommendations for business stakeholders.

-/data: Folder containing the raw AviationData.csv file.
+/data: Folder containing the cleaned AviationData.csv file.

 README.md: This file.